shaileshbarde1977/spring-data-cassandra/readme.md

 Spring Data Cassandra
 =====================

-This is a Spring Data project for Cassandra that uses the binary CQL3 protocol via the official DataStax 1.x Java [driver](https://github.com/datastax/java-driver) for Cassandra 1.2.
+This is a SpringFramework Data project for Cassandra that uses the binary CQL3 protocol via the official DataStax 1.x Java [driver](https://github.com/datastax/java-driver) for Cassandra 1.2.

-Supports native CQL3 queries in Spring Repositories.
+Supports native CQL3 queries in SpringFramework Data Repositories.

 Versions
 --------